algolia/magento/_src/m1-analytics.md

 layout: m1-documentation
 title: Analytics
 permalink: /doc/m1/analytics/
+description: Learn how to track search analytics in Algolia extension for Magento
 ---

 The analytics feature of the extension is handled by the [Analytics widget](https://community.algolia.com/instantsearch.js/documentation/#analytics) of the [InstantSearch.js library](https://community.algolia.com/instantsearch.js/).